 The Volvo Ocean Race sailors helped in the design and development of their lifejacket harness for the 2017/18 race and chose to wear 170N.

 The Deckvest 5D is available in 3 sizes.
 See here for size guides.

 The size 2 Deckvest will fit the majority of customers – around 85 % of our Deckvest sales are a Size 2.

-The Deckvest LITE is available in one size.
+The Deckvest LITE and LITE+ are available in one size.